GitHub-Insight-ANZ-Lab/copilot-lab-architect-mermaid-markdown/README.md

 > - PR descriptions
 > - PR Review with Copilot
 > - Building a knowledge base
+>
+> There is an ASP.NET Core 8 REST API included as the solution to document & understand

 **Proposed duration:** 60-120 minutes (excluding prerequisites setup).